fiorix/go-daemon/README.md

 daemontools, supervisord, runit, you name it.
 There's also utilities like apache's logger, etc.

-Go daemon aims at being as simple as possible to deploy and use, with practically no dependencies (besides libc and libpthread).
-It is the very minimum required for daemonizing programs while mixing well with other subsystems like upstart and logrotate.
-All other utilities mentioned above require configuration files and some times a complex installation with too many dependencies.
+Go daemon aims at being as simple as possible in regards to deployment and usage, and to run with minimum resources.
+It doesn't supervise the program, just run it as a daemon and takes care of its console output.
+It mixes well with upstart and logrotate, for example.

-It's ideal to use in docker images because it requires nothing and only takes about 15k of disk space.
+It's ideal to use in docker images too, because it has no dependencies and only takes a few KB of disk space.

 ## Building

 Go daemon is written in C and needs to be compiled.
-Debian and Ubuntu can install the compiler and tools (make) with the following command:
+Debian and Ubuntu can install the compiler and tools with the following command:

 	apt-get install build-essential